 EURORDIS shares the opinion that "Right-to-try" laws may in fact reduce patient autonomy (Neveloff-Dubler, 2016).
-"Right-to-try is a sham," she said, "It's an empty promise which delivers nothing, and patients who want to try a substance that's in the middle of a phase I trial have no basis on which to choose that [substance] and the company has no basis on which to grant it," she said.
+"Right-to-try is a sham," she said, "It's an empty promise which delivers nothing, and patients who want to try a substance that's in the middle of a phase I trial have no basis on which to choose that [substance] and the on which to choose that [substance] and the Way forward company has no basis on which to grant it," she said.
 One of the core ethical principles of compassionate use must be a scientifically valid basis for believing a treatment will benefit a patient, and "right-to-try" circumvents some of the protections that ensure that validity.